CodeFromAnywhere/react-with-native/packages/react-with-native-store/README.md

 ```

-Then wrap your app in the StoreContextProvider
+Then wrap your app in the StoreProvider

 ```
 import { StoreProvider } from '../store';